Call Us (208) 334-2873

 Courts have also held that the freedom not to believe is also a religious belief protected by the anti-discrimination statutes.
 For example, an employee who is an atheist may be a victim of religious discrimination if she is required to attend her employer’s monthly staff meetings that begin with religious exercises which she, as an atheist, finds objectionable.

-Religious Discrimination in Employment
+Religious discrimination in employment

 Equal treatment